wireapp/wire-server/src/understand/federation/architecture.rst

 also needs to provide its backend domain.

-To make this possible, requests to remote backends are required to contain a `Wire-Domain` header, which contains the remote backend's domain.
+To make this possible, requests to remote backends are required to contain a `Wire-Origin-Domain` header, which contains the remote backend's domain.

 While the receiving backend has authenticated the sending backend as the infra domain, it is not clear that the sending backend is indeed authorized by the owner of the backend domain to host the Wire backend of that particular domain.

-To perform this extra authorization step, the receiving backend follows the process described in :ref:`discovery` and compares the discovered infra domain for the backend domain indicated in the `Wire-Domain` header with the one the sending backend authenticated as.
-If there is a mismatch, the receiving backend replies with a :ref:`discovery error <discovery error>`.
+To perform this extra authorization step, the receiving backend follows the process described in :ref:`discovery` and checks that the discovered infra domain for the backend domain indicated in the `Wire-Domain` header is one of the Subject Alternative Names contained in the sending backend's client certificate.
+If this is not the case, the receiving backend replies with a :ref:`discovery error <discovery error>`.

 Finally, the receiving backend checks if the domain of the sending backend is in the :ref:`allow-list` and replies with an :ref:`authorization error